 9. Speak at the planning committee meeting

 Applications are decided (or “determined” in the jargon) at either planning committees (or “planning boards”) or by planning officers who are allowed to made delegated decisions about small, uncontentious applications.

 If the application is being determined by the planning committee, you can speak at the meeting.
 You must inform the local planning authority beforehand.
 If you are allowed to speak, you’ll only get three minutes to get your points across!
 Best of luck!

-Each of the 26 local planning authorities across Lancashire, Merseyside and Greater Manchester has planning committee dates and procedures in place.
+Each of the 26 local planning authorities across Lancashire, the Liverpool City Region and Greater Manchester has planning committee dates and procedures in place.
 Please find them on the respective websites.
 There are also joint plans for minerals and waste, and transport plans for the relevant Highway Authority.

 If you are in a group, decide who’ll best represent you at the committee.
 If one person can cover all the issues within the allotted time, there is no need for other group members to repeat what they have said.
 If there are a range of issues, which cannot be dealt with in one go, try to split the content according to the issue and the speakers’ expertise.
 Write a note beforehand.
 Practice reading it aloud to make sure you are familiar with it, and don’t over run your allotted time.
 This will help you stick to key points.
 Committee members might ask questions about what you say, so do make sure you can support any comments with evidence.
 If you cannot justify what you say, it is best to leave it out, as you’ll damage your case if you can’t back up claims.